cdiener/dcf/README.md

 ---------------------------

 The project source is organized in the following manner:
-- `src` containes the C++ source code for the alglib libary, dcf, prediction and tests.
+- `src` containes the C++ source code for the alglib library, dcf, prediction, feature calculation and tests.
 - `examples` contains positive and negative examples for CPPs, highly-efficient CPPs and membrane-binding peptides as well as some templates (alpha-factor and NLS).